andrewharmellaw/andrewharmellaw.github.com/_posts/2016-11-30-gelfands-algebra-chunk-4-fractions-urgh.md

 $$\frac{12345}{54321}$$ or $$\frac{12346}{54322} $$

-In problem 40, where the fractions were also both less than one, we subtracted $1/1$ from each and saw which was smaller.
+In problem 40, where the fractions were also both less than one, we subtracted $\frac{1}{1}$ from each and saw which was smaller.

-Lets try that again.
+Let's try that again.
 The first fraction first:

 $$\frac{54321}{54321} - \frac{12345}{54321} = $$